yaqwsx/bcthesis/symdivine.md

   set of known multi-states yields in symbolic execution.

 * Empty store in combination with reachability can be used to convert \llvm bit-code to an artificial modelling language.
-Thus tool like nuXmv todo citace, that does not support \llvm as an input formalism, can be used to verify properties of \llvm bit-code.
+Thus tool like nuXmv
+  \cite{nuxmv} citace, that does not support \llvm as an input formalism, can be used to verify properties of \llvm bit-code.
 When running the reachability, empty store produces one state per each reachable control flow location and collects sequence of transformations applied to the state and transition guard -- constructs a guarded transition system.
 After exploration, this transition system is translated to desired modelling language.
-This usage of \symdivine was introduced in citace vilik
+This usage of \symdivine was introduced in \cite{BHB14}.

   \begin{figure}[!ht]
 \begin{center}